-The Arts Institute promotes, enhances, and supports the broad range of arts programs at the College, including graphic design, dance, film, fine arts, illustration, music, photography, and theatre.
+The Arts Institute promotes, enhances, and supports the visual, performing, and media arts at the College encouraging interdepartmental and intercampus exchange and collaboration.
 With support from the Montgomery College Foundation and the College's donors, the Arts Institute brings distinguished guest artists and arts activities to all three campuses for the benefit of students, faculty, staff, and the community.

-Through its Distinguished Guest Lecture Series, the Willpower!
-Festival, the World Arts Festival, Gateway to the Arts, Artist Residencies and other programs that bring visiting artists to the College, students are given exceptional opportunities to work with and learn from distinguished professionals and scholars.
+Through its artist residencies, guest lectures, workshops, performances, master classes, exhibitions, concert series, and other programs that bring visiting artists to the College, students are given exceptional opportunities to work with and learn from distinguished professionals and scholars.

-The Arts Institute enables internships at museums and art organizations so that students can discover additional career options in the arts and blend learning in the classroom with on-the-job experience.
-The Arts Institute Study Abroad program has taken arts students to study in Italy, China, and Cuba.
+The Arts Institute supports internships that allow students to discover additional career options in the arts and blend learning in the classroom with on-the-job experience.
 Working with the arts faculty and staff, the Arts Institute also develops collaborative projects with area arts organizations to enhance College and community programs in the arts.